(Click

 will have different color pigments to see efficiently in specific color

 environments.
-Others are packaged more densely for higher resolution and
+Others are packaged more densely for higher resolution

 have less emphasis on detecting many different colors.
-Some retinas require
+Some retinas

 light to pass through multiple retina layers more than once instead of